Economic Development Team.

 Throughout her MPA program, the one facet of local government management that spoke to Stephanie was Economic Development because of the large potential to positively impact quality of life in a community.
 In November 2021, Stephanie was promoted to the position of Economic Development Specialist with the City of Southlake.
 In this role, under the direction of Economic Development and Tourism Director Daniel Cortez, Stephanie aids in the implementation of the Southlake 2035 – Economic Development Master Plan, working alongside the City’s Community Enhancement and Development Corporation and the Southlake Chamber of Commerce to help maintain a strong and healthy local economy.

-Stephanie will graduate from the University of North Texas’ Master’s in Public Administration program in May 2022.
+Stephanie graduated from the University of North Texas’ Master’s in Public Administration program in May 2022.

 “I am thrilled to be making the move into economic development and recognize the value of this opportunity to learn from such an experienced professional as my Director, Daniel Cortez,” expressed Stephanie.
 “I could not be prouder to be an employee of the City of Southlake and to be serving the world class community that helped to shape me into the individual I am today.”

 In addition to her work experience, Stephanie is also an active member of the following professional organizations: